Chemistry BS Degree / Chemistry BS Degree-Biochemistry Emphasis (ACS Certified)

 Career Outlook for Chemists

-According to the U.S. Bureau of Labor Statistics, pharmaceutical and biotechnology firms will drive demand for chemists in the next few years.
-Job growth over the decade ending in 2018 is expected to increase by 10% for chemists and material scientists overall, including a substantial increase (37%) in the demand for biochemists.
+According to the U.S. Bureau of Labor Statistics, pharmaceutical and biotechnology firms will drive demand for chemists over the next few years.
 Marketing and sales positions for biotechnology and pharmaceutical companies offer strong job possibilities.
 A chemistry degree or minor is a definite asset for job applicants.
-For more information, go to www.bls.gov/oco/ocos047.htm for biochemistry or www.bls.gov/oco/ocos049.htm for chemistry.
+For more information, go to Occupational Outlook Handbook - Biochemists & Biophysicists and Occupational Outlook Handbook - Chemists & Materials Scientists.